 Painting or Refinishing Furniture

 Have you looked around your house and seen walls that you want to paint or furniture you want to refinish, but you’re worried about how daunting the task may seem?
 If you take it one step at a time, from sanding to priming to painting, the end goal seems much more attainable.
+I use these shoulder screws to secure the cabinets together.
 So break the steps out, check them off, and you will love the end result (and feel so productive)!
 Check out our Step-By-Step Guide to Transforming your Old Wooden Cabinets to get started!